blbadger/blbadger.github.io/genetic-info-problem.md

 Considering the transmission of binary electrical signal over a noisy background, Shannon defined binary informational entropy as follows:

 $$
-H = -\left( p log p + q log q \right)
+H = -\left( p \log_2(p) + q \log_2(q) \right)
 $$

-where $p$ is the probability of transmitting a certain signal (perhaps '1') and $q = 1-p$, or the probability of not recieving the other signal, and $H$ is the information entropy in bits per signal (and these logarithms are of base 2).
+where $p$ is the probability of transmitting a certain signal (perhaps '1') and $q = 1-p$, or the probability of not recieving the other signal, and $H$ is the information entropy in bits (binary digits) per signal.
 'Entropy' here has little to nothing to do with the entropy of physical substances, but rather is a measure of total informational amount: the more entropy a transmission contains, the more information it transfers.
 Plotting this equation with $H$ on the y-axis and $p$ on the x-axis,

 ![Informational entropy]({{https://blbadger.github.io}}/misc_images/entropy.png)